 Vascular Treatment and Procedures

-of the circulatory system and advancing treatments and technology in the field of vascular and endovascular surgery.
-Through ongoing clinical research, they continue to expand the possibilities for minimally invasive treatment of thoracic aneurysms,
+system conditions and advancing treatments and technology in the field of vascular and endovascular surgery.
+Through ongoing clinical research, they continue to expand the possibilities for minimally invasive treatment of thoracic aneurysms, renal

-renal artery stenosis, lower extremity disease and carotid artery disease.
-Using the advanced technology and procedures, our vascular surgeons provide you with effective, compassionate care.
+artery stenosis, lower extremity and carotid artery disease.
+Our vascular surgeons provide effective, compassionate care using advanced technology and cardiovascular surgery procedures.

 Explore our Vascular Services

-From aneurysm repair to complex wound management, the Carondelet Heart & Vascular Institute is proud to offer the following services and procedures:
+From aneurysm repair to complex wound management, Carondelet Heart & Vascular Institute’s cardiovascular surgeons are proud to offer the following types of heart surgery and procedures:

 Abdominal Aortic Aneurysm Repair